 As we mentioned, you won’t need a regular insurance policy as the car does not belong to you.
 Due to the Road Traffic Act however, there must always be an element of insurance in place.
-The RTA specifically refers to public liability insurance which is a must in the UK, but companies like Zip Car and City Car Club will provide their customers with a little more cover on top provided they stick to certain rules e.g. no drink driving.
+The RTA specifically refers to public liability insurance which is a must in the UK, but companies like Zip Car will provide their customers with a little more cover on top provided they stick to certain rules e.g. no drink driving.

 It’s important to remember that even when insurance is provided within the cost of membership, an excess may still apply if you cause damage to the car.
 You can cover yourself for your Car Club excess as well as regular car hire excesses with our UK and Europe policy.
 In addition, the policy would cover windows, undercarriage, roof, tyres and headlights which are usually not covered by damage waivers from car hire companies or car clubs.